Chapter 6: The Roadmap

 Example:

-“Uses and Gratifications Theory suggests that audiences actively select media to fulfill emotional needs.
+“Uses and Gratifications Theory (Katz et al., 1973) suggests that audiences actively select media to fulfill emotional needs.
 If listeners seek music that validates or processes their emotional states, songs addressing negative emotions may resonate more deeply than neutral or positive songs, potentially predicting commercial success.”

 4. Gap in Literature (2-3 sentences)